jboss-developer/jboss-developer-shared-resources/guides/DEPLOY_TO_OPENSHIFT_JBOSS_EAP7.md

             dockerImageRepository: registry.access.redhat.com/openshift3/postgresql-92-rhel7
         EOF

-    c.
+### <a name="create_the_service_account"></a>Create the Service Account

 Install the `eap70-postgresql-s2i` template by typing the following command in a terminal.

         $ oc create -f https://raw.githubusercontent.com/jboss-openshift/application-templates/master/eap/eap70-postgresql-s2i.json

+### <a name="create_the_secrets"></a>Create the Secrets

-3. OpenShift provides support for distributing secrets, such as SSL certificates, among running containers.
+OpenShift provides support for distributing secrets, such as SSL certificates, among running containers.
 Import a self-signed certificate that will be used for encrypting HTTPS/TLS traffic.
 Create a certificate to be imported by JBoss EAP during the startup process b typing the following command in a terminal.

         $ oc create -n quickstart-project -f https://raw.githubusercontent.com/jboss-openshift/application-templates/master/secrets/eap7-app-secret.json

 _IMPORTANT: This self-signed, [base64 encoded certificate](https://github.com/jboss-openshift/application-templates/blob/ose-v1.3.3/secrets/eap7-app-secret.json#L35) was created using the  [Oracle keytool](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/keytool.html).
 It is meant to demonstrate how to use a certificate stored in a Java keystore and is not secure!_

+### <a name="deploy_the_quickstart_to_openshift"></a>Deploy the Quickstart to OpenShift

 You are now ready to follow the quickstart instructions to configure and deploy your project to OpenShift.

-### <a name="deploy_the_quickstart_to_openshift"></a>Deploy the Quickstart to OpenShift

 1. Be sure you are still logged in to the OpenShift instance.